Social Action Ministry

-A justice education, legislative lobbyist and community involvement ministry of the Catholic Diocese of Little Rock
+A justice education, legislative lobbyist and community involvement effort of the Diocese of Little Rock

 Social Action in Arkansas

-The Social Action Office fosters action on behalf of justice and peace within the Catholic Diocese of Little Rock.
+Social Action Ministry fosters action on behalf of justice and peace within the Diocese of Little Rock.
 It serves as a voice for the poor and the powerless through justice, education, advocacy and community involvement.
-For more information, Contact Us.
+For more information, contact Dennis Lee at (501) 664-0340, ext.
+308.

 Why is the Church Involved?